unt-libraries/py-wasapi-client/README.md

  $ wasapi-client -u myusername --crawl 256119 --log /tmp/out.log -p 1
 ```

-The follow command downloads similarly, but user credentials are
+The following command downloads similarly, but user credentials are
 supplied by a configuration file.

 ```